What Medical Conditions Qualify for Long-Term Disability?

 Long-Term Disability Benefits

-Short-term disability, which covers you for a shorter amount of time but typically offers a larger percentage of your income — up to 70%.
+Short-term disability covers you for a shorter amount of time but typically offers a larger percentage of your income — up to 70%.
 Long-term disability, on the other hand, typically pays between 40% to 70% of your income and you can receive payouts for a longer period of time.

 You’ll start receiving benefits as long as you meet the elimination period, which your plan will impose.
 It depends on your plan, but most elimination periods are 90 or 180 days.
 This means you must be injured, ill, or disabled for a certain amount of time before your benefits kick in.